McGuire-Cummings Manufacturing Company

 The McGuire-Cummings Manufacturing Company was a streetcar and street-railway equipment builder based in the U.S. state of Illinois.
 It was originally based in Chicago, but had a subsidiary factory in Paris, Illinois, and in its last years it was based in the latter city.
 It was founded in 1888 as the McGuire Manufacturing Company, later becoming McGuire-Cummings, and finally the Cummings Car and Coach Company.
 Snowplow cars and snow sweepers – street railway cars designed specifically for snow removal – were among its most popular and best-known products.
 The company built its last streetcars in 1930, but remained in business until 1943.
-McGuire-Cummings was one of a few suppliers for the Toronto Civic Railways (1st four cars were ordered from McGuire-Cummings and retained by TCR successor Toronto Transportation Commission in 1921).
+McGuire-Cummings was one of a few suppliers for the Toronto Civic Railways.

 History

 Overview

 In The Time of the Trolley, historian William D. Middleton wrote that the company "was initially active as a builder of [street]car trucks, later produced [street railway] snowplows and sweepers, and finally manufactured a general line of steam and electric railway equipment."

 Although North America was its principal market, the company also sold its products in foreign markets.
 Its snow sweeper, in particular, "was a popular item on dozens of European tramway systems," Middleton wrote.

 In 1904, McGuire Manufacturing was renamed the McGuire-Cummings Manufacturing Company, with Walter J. Cummings as president.
 In 1925, it became the Cummings Car & Coach Company, and was based in Paris, Illinois.
 The company's streetcar production ended in 1930.